Working with you,

 Lower fees mean more stays in your portfolio to grow.

-At McPeake & Company, my clients pay 0.50% in advisory fees and between 0.10% and 0.20% in fund fees, for a total of 0.60% – 0.70%.
-Given the average portfolio return of 6%, my clients are giving up only 10% – 12% of their returns to fees.
-Over 25 years, given the above assumptions, my clients’ portfolios will be 25% larger than those invested with a higher-priced advisory firm.
+My clients pay 0.50% in advisory fees and 0.10% – 0.20% in fund fees, for a total of 0.60% – 0.70%.
+Assuming that same 9% average portfolio return, my clients are giving up only 8% of their returns to fees.
+Over 25 years, the difference in fees alone would mean my clients’ portfolios is 25% larger than one invested with a higher-priced advisory firm.

 A smarter way to invest.